 For the second factor, you can judge weight in the stronger slabs in the field.
 As I said in the opening paragraph, the vast majority of avalanche victims caused (or someone else in the group caused) the avalanche that killed them.
 You can minimise the group weight on snowpack by travelling across areas of risk one by one, rather than as a group with a high combined weight.

 The best warning is seeing evidence of recent avalanches.
 Don’t be lulled into a false sense of security, though, as several avalanches can follow the same route each season.
 You may see shooting cracks in the snow, which is a sign of slab formation.
 If there is any evidence of recent high winds or snow drifting, be extra vigilant as windslab avalanches could occur.

 Another warning sign is when the snow collapses in a wide area around your weight, which indicates a hard slab over a weaker layer.
 If there is a forecast for rain or snow during your outing, be extremely careful.
 The weight of water entering the snowpack can trigger a natural avalanche.

 The final common warning sign to look out for is sun balls.
 Imagine making a snowball by rolling some snow down a slope, so it accumulates, and that will look like a sun ball.
 Sun balls form naturally by solar warming, which causes some snow to slough and fall down the slope, accumulating as it travels.
 Sun balls are also a warning sign of a large temperature gradient, which can cause instability in the snowpack.

 What are the danger zones?

-Leeward (downwind side of a ridge or mountain) slopes are especially dangerous because wind blown snow adds depth, creating hard, hollow sounding wind slabs.
-A whole mountain may become dangerous during a snowfall of an accumulation rate of an inch or more an hour, and if this is forecast it is best to head down the pub for the day.
+Leeward (downwind side of a ridge or mountain) slopes are especially dangerous because windblown snow adds depth, creating hard, hollow-sounding wind slabs.
+Furthermore, a whole mountain may become hazardous during a snowfall of an accumulation rate of an inch or more an hour.
+If this is forecast, it is best to head down the pub for the day.